 - Update your payment method if it shows an error.

-- Test whether Office works this time by restarting Word.
+- Now you can test whether Office works by restarting Word or Excel.

 3. Run the Microsoft Support and Recovery Assistant